LONDON MARKETS: Carillion's Collapse Delivers A Boost For Shares Of Rivals

 ADVERTISEMENT

-Carillion shares, listed on the London Stock Exchange, were suspended Monday, at a price of 0.142 pence each.
+Its shares, listed on the London Stock Exchange, were suspended Monday, at a price of 0.142 pence each.
 But the potential for its rivals to pick up Carillion's contracts helped lift some of those companies' shares.
-Construction and services company Interserve PLC (IRV.LN) traded 2.9% higher, outsourcer Serco Group PLC (SRP.LN) bulked up 4.6%, and builder Costain Group PLC (COST.LN) rose 1.6%.
+Construction and services company Interserve PLC (IRV.LN) traded 2.3% higher, outsourcer Serco Group PLC (SRP.LN) bulked up 6.6%, and builder Costain Group PLC (COST.LN) rose 1.3%.

 "Following today's announcement and after a short period of transition for these contracts, we do not expect there to be an adverse financial impact on the Group arising from these joint venture contracts," Kier said in a statement.